Author has written 23 stories for Sherlock, RENT, and Captain America.

 I'm not British.
 I don't really know any British people, and I'm not super up on my Briticisms.
 I did try to pull as much as I could from the dialogue in the show, other BBC shows I've watched, and the little I know about British slang...
 BUT if you notice I've misused slang or used the American version of a word, this is why.
 It's not because I'm an idiot.
 It's because I'm an American.
 The two are not always synonymous... just sometimes.

 Captain America disclaimer:

 I'm not much of a history nerd.
 I have a decent sense of what is and isn't period-appropriate and I'll generally at least do a cursory internet search for things I'm not sure of.
 That said, I don't meticulously research my stories.
 If I make a whoops, feel free to point it out, but don't expect me to re-write my plot around it.
 If you'd like to PAY ME to write such a meticulously researched story, I'd certainly be up for it :) But until then I simply don't have the time, I'm afraid.

 I'm sure you'll see me back here in the future after another Marvel movie comes out, or perhaps when a new and amazing show sucker punches me with its excellent writing.
 'Till then, kids :D

 Where else you can find my work:

 As I mentioned waaaay up at the top there, I'm an artist as well as an (amateur) writer.
-If you're interested in seeing my artwork: The more fun, silly, and just general work up on my sketch blog,, and my .
-If you're interested in commissioning me, or just want to see my professional level work, my website is .
+If you're interested in seeing my artwork: The more fun, silly, and just general work up on my sketch blog, here, and my tumblr.
+If you're interested in commissioning me, or just want to see my professional level work, my website is here.

 Other fandoms you might later see work from me in include: